Alan Fairbairn

-Alan Fairbairn (25 January 1923 – 7 March 2005) was an English cricketer.
+Alan Fairbairn (25 January 1923 – 7 March 2005) was an English cricketer and squash player.

 Early life

 Born in Winchmore Hill, Middlesex, he played club cricket for Southgate and also first-class cricket for Middlesex.

-Professional career
+Cricket career

 He played in 21 matches as a left-handed batsman (1947–1951).

 Fairbairn was awarded his county cap in 1947 when he was a member of the Middlesex team that won the County Championship.
 He scored 776 runs in first-class cricket with a highest score of 110 not out, one of two centuries.

-Death
+Squash career

+Fairbairn was a champion squash player, winning the British Amateur Squash Championships during the 1952/1953 and 1953/1954 seasons.

+Personal life and death

+Fairbairn was a solicitor by profession.
 He died in Enfield, Middlesex on 7 March 2005 aged 82.